 A lovely hill town surrounded by volcanic hills, Bajawa is the ideal base to visit traditional villages and learn about the Ngada culture and the interesting animist rituals.
-More and less challenging trails, hot springs, traditional houses, ancestral shrines and stone formations are some of the fascinating features of the area.
+More and less challenging trails, hot springs, traditional houses, ancestral shrines and stone formations are some of the fascinating features of this more rural area of Indonesia.
 Take the Paukate village trek and visit Bena village to appreciate the beautiful stone monuments, the megalithic structures and traditional houses decorated with carved pillars, water buffalo and wild pig horns and jaws.
-As well, you can admire hand-woven ikat made locally and behold the view from the path to the Gurusina and Tololea villages.
-You can even stop at Malanage hot springs for a dip, learn about arak and rice wine distillation near Aimere or simply explore the multitude of traditional villages in the surrounding area.
+You can also admire hand-woven ikat made locally and behold the view from the path to the Gurusina and Tololea villages.
+You can even stop at Malanage hot springs for a dip, learn about arak and rice wine distillation near Aimere or explore the multitude of traditional villages in the surrounding area.

 Flores & Komodo Holiday Ideas: